 Umbra’s US offices (ISI Abroad) assist students as they navigate the visa application process, however, Italian study visa requirements are subject to change without notice and procedures may vary from consulate to consulate.
 It is the responsibility of each student to stay informed of the visa requirements of their consulate and to obtain the legal documents necessary to study abroad.
 Before you begin, check with your study abroad office and ask if they process visas.

-It is imperative that you begin your application for your student visa to Italy as soon as you receive your acceptance email (or visa letter) —in the past, students have had to postpone their flights because they of late visa applications.
+It is imperative that you begin your application for your student visa to Italy as soon as you receive your acceptance email (or visa letter) — in the past, students have had to postpone their flights because of late visa applications.
 Ask your study abroad office.
 If your study abroad office does not handle visas, please review the guidelines below and contact us if you have questions.

 As soon as you are accepted, book a visa appointment.
 Make sure the appointment is set within 90 days of the start of the program.
 Note that some consulates call the visa a “Study Visa” while others call it a “National Visa”, ultimately, they provide the same travel & study privileges.